Jet-Set-Radio-API/JetSetRadio-API/README.md

 # <img src="https://storage.googleapis.com/jetsetradio-api-core/images/jsr-logo.png" width=6% />  JetSetRadio-API

-Providing Data from the one and only Jet Set Radio Franchise!
+Easily consume Jet Set Radio data into your applications!
 This API includes data from both JSR and JSRF.
+This service is connected to [JetSetRadio-API-Admin](https://github.com/Jet-Set-Radio-API/JetSetRadio-API-Admin) which is an ETL service that manages the data this application uses.

+## Purpose
+This application is meant to be a service anyone can use to call and get data relating to anything from the JetSetRadio universe.

 ## Overview